Darren Miller

-In November 2011, Tamwar reveals that Darren is staying with Libby in Oxford.
-Jodie realises she and Darren were meant to be together so leaves Walford to find him.
-In March 2012, Social Services try to find Darren after Heather is killed and George is left without his parents.
-They are able to trace him to India but are unable to find any more information so George is sent to live with his godmother, Shirley Carter.
-Phil eventually is able to contact Darren and tells him to come back to England.
-Social Services then collect George from Shirley and Phil and take him to Darren.

 Creation and development

 Casting

 The casting team held workshops, screen tests and script readings with the potential actors.
 Shana Swash, the sister of Joe Swash, was cast as Mickey's younger half sister Demi Miller.
 Other family members included stepfather Keith (David Spinx), mother Rosie (Gerry Cowper) and Demi's twin brother Darren, played by Charlie G. Hawkins.
 The casting director Katrine Collins had worked with Hawkins before and decided to cast him as Darren Miller.

 The family were publicised as "troublemakers" who were joining "in order to drum up conflict with existing characters."
 Louise Berridge said, "This lot are trouble.
 Even the dog is dodgy [...]
 They're set to cause havoc all over the square..."
 The family's introduction in September 2004 followed a survey in the Daily Mirror newspaper, which suggested that 57% of EastEnders viewers thought the soap had lost its appeal.

 Hawkins discussed his character in 2004: "Darren's a bit of a rough kid.
 He's a great character to play.
 There are resemblances of myself in there, although that's a matter of opinion.
 It's good to play someone like that, where you can have a laugh".